Rustic Sourdough Baguettes

-This post may contain affiliate links, which means I may receive a commission if you make a purchase using these links.
-As an Amazon Associate I earn from qualifying purchases.
+This post contains affiliate links, which means I receive a commission if you make a purchase using these links.
+As a Walmart and King Arthur Baking affiliate, and an Amazon Associate, I earn from qualifying purchases.

 Rustic Sourdough Baguettes are so delicious.
 Our family loves when I make them.
 Hard and crusty on the outside, chewy on the inside, and just the right taste of tangy sourness.

-Ingredients Needed to Rustic Sourdough Baguettes
+Ingredients for Rustic Sourdough Baguettes

 Instructions for Making this Recipe